Explainer: Israel's election - will Netanyahu survive?

-JERUSALEM (Reuters) - Israelis vote next week for the second time in less than six months in a election that could see Prime Minister Benjamin Netanyahu win a record fifth term - or end his decade-long dominance of Israeli politics.
+JERUSALEM (Reuters) - Israelis vote on Tuesday for the second time in less than six months in an election that could see Prime Minister Benjamin Netanyahu win a record fifth term - or end his decade-long dominance of Israeli politics.

-He faces new and formidable challengers to his reign and, after the vote, possible criminal charges in three corruption cases.
-Recent polls have shown Netanyahu’s right-wing Likud party tied with the centrist Blue and White.
-They also show that neither party will secure an outright majority.
+He faces formidable challengers to his reign and, after the vote, possible criminal charges in three corruption cases.

+The last polls taken before election day show a race that is too close to call.
+They predict Netanyahu’s right-wing Likud party tied with the centrist Blue and White, with neither securing an outright majority.

+However, about 10 parties are likely to win parliament seats.
+The polls also show increasing support for a right-wing, pro-Netanyahu bloc of factions that could hand him a victory.

 Likud, together with the three right-wing and religious parties that have already declared their support for him, win a majority.
-With at least 61 lawmakers, Netanyahu would have relatively little trouble assembling a coalition similar to his outgoing cabinet, which supported his hawkish position on Iran and its 2015 nuclear deal, and took a tough stance on the Israeli-Palestinian conflict.
-In the run-up to the election Netanyahu has vowed to annex the settlements Israel has built in the occupied West Bank - land the Palestinians want for a state.
+With at least 61 lawmakers, Netanyahu would have little trouble assembling a coalition similar to his outgoing cabinet, which supported his hawkish position on Iran and the 2015 nuclear deal, and took a tough stance on the Israeli-Palestinian conflict.
+In the run-up to the election Netanyahu said he would annex the Jordan Valley and all the settlements Israel has built in the occupied West Bank - land the Palestinians seek for a state.
 Such a move would delight Netanyahu’s far-right allies.

 If he is again chosen, and again faces a stalemate, Netanyahu could go outside his bloc of right-wing and Jewish religious parties to form a so-called “national unity” government with those who are not his natural allies.